 Excepting the above, Delaware courts have consistently held that a corporation’s governing documents cannot increase the percentage vote required to remove a director, provide the directors with the ability to remove one of their peers, or, except in very limited circumstances, limit the shareholders’ discretion by requiring that any removal of a director be “for cause.”

 Unless prohibited by its Certificate of Incorporation, a corporation is not traditionally required to call a meeting of shareholders and take a formal vote to remove a director.
 Calling a meeting and obtaining the necessary responses, as well as gathering shareholders enough to constitute a quorum to take action, can be difficult and unnecessary.
 Instead of a meeting, a corporate board can seek out the specific written consent for the removal of a director from shareholders holding the sufficient majority of voting shares.

 As noted above, however, a corporation’s Certificate of Incorporation can forbid action by written consent or may limit the types of actions that may be approved in such a manner.
 While not typical, this is worth considering.
 In any event, after an action is taken by written consent, the corporation must provide prompt notice of the action by written consent to those shareholders who did not consent or whose consent was not solicited.

-This is a summary of the general rules and processes governing removal of directors.
-Corporations’ by-laws can vary greatly in terms of the details of taking a vote or obtaining written consent of shareholders.
-Anyone with specific questions regarding removal under specific terms of governing documents should consult an attorney for a full analysis of the situation.
+This is a summary of the general rules and processes governing the removal of directors.
+Corporations’ bylaws can vary greatly in terms of the details of taking a vote or obtaining written consent of shareholders.
+Anyone with specific questions regarding how to add or remove a director to their company under specific terms of governing documents should consult an attorney for a full analysis of the situation.